potiondao/wizard/README.md

 ```

 -   **network_name** is the name of the network that the proposal was generated for
--   **contract_name** is the contract name of the contract that the proposal will deploy: either _MagicToken_ or _VestedMerkleDistributor_
+-   **contract_name** is the contract name of the contract that the proposal will deploy: either _PotionToken_ or _VestedMerkleDistributor_
 -   **proposal_bytecode** is the initialization bytecode of the proposal

 The output of the command should be something like:

 ```
 [DECODED PROPOSAL]
-MagicToken::constructor(address proposer = 0xab5400b26149A3fF5918EFCdeB2C37903042E9ee, address multisig = 0x01547Ef97f9140dbDF5ae50f06B77337B95cF4BB)
+PotionToken::constructor(address proposer = 0xab5400b26149A3fF5918EFCdeB2C37903042E9ee, address multisig = 0x01547Ef97f9140dbDF5ae50f06B77337B95cF4BB)
 ```

 Where you can see the parameters of construction of the deployed contract.